bayesjumping/JupyterServer/README.md

                         \      \       _,'
                          `'--.._\..--''
 ```
-A dockerized Jupyter server for data science
+A dockerized Jupyter server for data science.

 ## Docker Machine set up on Windows

-Start the Docker Quick Strat Terminal and cd into the source directory, stop the Docker Machine and create a shared folder between Windows and Virtual Box.
+Start the Docker Quick Start Terminal and cd into the source directory, stop the Docker Machine and create a shared folder between Windows and Virtual Box.

 ```
 docker-machine stop default